lowsound42/goweb/README.md

 I'm just messing around with Go

 - Starting out with go templates but maybe switch it up to htmx later?
 - Postgres running in docker
+- Context working + auth in progress